Institutional Refund Policies.

 * Add/Drop Period – the Registrar’s Office determines the date of the close of the Add/Drop period (first two weeks of semester).
 Please contact the Registrar’s Office to understand the last day to Add/Drop for the Semester.

-Federal regulations require that if a student does not complete a period of enrollment for which they have been charged and they receive Title IV funds, they may only keep the federal financial aid that they have earned up to the time of withdrawal from all classes.
-Title IV funds that were disbursed in excess of the earned amounts must be returned.
+Federal regulations require that if a student does not complete the period of enrollment for which they have incurred charges and received Title IV funds, they may only keep the federal financial aid that they have earned up to the time of withdrawal from the University.
+Title IV funds that were disbursed (or could have been disbursed) to the students account in excess of the earned amounts must be returned.

 The Return of Title IV Funds policy states that a student has earned the Title IV aid which directly corresponds to the percentage of days completed within an academic term up to and including 60% of the term.
 Once a student has completed more than 60% of the term, the student has earned 100% of their Title IV aid.
-All calendar days within a term are counted except for periods of five days or longer when the school is not in session.
+All calendar days within a term are counted except for breaks of five or more days when the school is not in session.

-If a refund is due by the school, it will be made to the appropriate Title IV fund within 45 days of the date of official withdrawal or within 45 days of the date of determination of withdrawal if the student does not officially withdraw.
+If a return of funds is required, it will be made to the appropriate Title IV fund within 45 days of the date of official withdrawal or within 45 days of the date of determination of withdrawal if the student does not officially withdraw.

 The order of Title IV refunds is as follows: